AI4Bharat/indicnlp_catalog/README.md

   \[Wikipedia Dumps\]\(https://dumps.wikimedia.org/)

-_Add a small, informative description of the dataset and provide links to any paper/article/site documenting the resource._
+_Add a small, informative description of the dataset and provide links to any paper/article/site documenting the resource.
+Mention your name too._

 :+1: **Featured Resources**